temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ```
 <!--SNIPEND-->

-Whether you define Activities as exportable functions or as members of a struct, Activities can accept a `context` as their first argument.
-While this argument is optional for Activity Definitions, you should add it as you may need it for other Go SDK features as your application evolves.
-Additionally, Activities also need to return an `error`.
+With the Temporal Go SDK, both Activities and Workflows expect a Go `context` as their first argument.
+This argument is necessary to enable a number of other SDK features.

+Like other Go functions, Activities should return an `error` as one of their arguments, so it can be checked after the Activity completes.
+This is because Go does not use a `try`/`catch` construct like other languages.

 The response from `icanhazip.com` is plain-text, and it includes a newline, so you trim off the newline character before returning the result.